How do you set a brief for a garden designer?

 Finally, think about your budget and write this down in the brief.
 It may be that your wish-list is too long for your budget, or that tweaks in the type of materials and plants used will enable your budget to go further.
 Your garden designer will be able to discuss all the options with you and come up with the right solutions to bring your dream garden to life.

-You may find our guide “What does a garden designer do” helpful as you move on from the initial briefing of your garden designer to the design and build process.
+You may find our guide “What does a garden designer do” helpful if you're not sure if you actually need a a garden designer.

 As always, we are here to answer your questions and if you are looking for a garden designer in Cambridge, get in touch today!